Stevencibambo/face-antispoofing-model/README.md

 # Prototype Model For Face Anti-spoofing
-Nowadays, the facial recognition system is used in several applications mainly for in- dividual authentication.
+Nowadays, the facial recognition system is used in several applications mainly for individual authentication.
 Whereas facial recognition remain vulnerable to several types of attacks ; Face Anti-Spoofing detection is a crucial step before providing facial data to the face recognition system.
-In this work, we are committed to providing a solution to the problem of face anti- spoofing attaque through the using of the Convolutional Neural Network with the dual pixel image sensor.
+In this work, we are committed to providing a solution to the problem of face anti-spoofing attaque through the using of the Convolutional Neural Network with the dual pixel image sensor.
 The main goal is to be able to distinguish a reel/genuine face to a fake face as much as possible.
-Thus being convinced of the usefulness of the informa- tion contained in the depth map of an image we opted to use it.
+Thus being convinced of the usefulness of the information contained in the depth map of an image we opted to use it.
 Thus the proposed solution to distinguish a real face from a fake one is based on the reconstruction of the depth from a pair of images from the dual pixel camera and the classification of the depth map.